 - Stay with it for a while to check if the sheep is recovering.
 At first, it will zigzag a bit.
 Maybe even fall over again.
 The reason to stay put, is also to make sure it does not zigzag into a ditch and drowns.

 - Pretty soon after, the sheep starts to pee.
 A lot.
-Now you can continue hiking the Frisia Coast Trail, looking out for more recues.
+Now you can continue hiking the Frisia Coast Trail, looking out for more rescue.

 In case nothing seems to work, and/or the sheep is still in need, try to contact the following organizations: for Germany, Notrufzentrale Tierschutz emergency number 00498001111515 (hopefully dialing this many digits is not fatal); for the Netherlands Dierenbescherming emergency number 144; for Flanders (Belgium) Inspectiedienst Dierenwelzijn emergency number 1700, or consult the Yellow Pages (advice of the Flanders government, sorry).

-Note 1 – Check this movie to see how it is done in real life.
+Check also this movie to see how it is done in real life.

 Note 2 – If interested in that other omnipresent animal along the Frisia Coast Trail, check our post Rats with wings or Masters of the sky.